Education and Training

 Professional Training, Certification and Equivalences

-• Habilitation à diriger des recherches (HDR, equivalence): Evaluated by international review panel as holding equivalent qualifications and expertise.
+- Obtention de la qualification à diriger des recherches (équivalence HDR): Evaluated by international review panel as holding qualifications and expertise equivalent to a French Habilitation à diriger des recherches (2018).

-• Teaching qualifications (equivalence): Certified as Senior Fellow of the Higher Education Academy 'in recognition of attainment against the UK Professional Standards Framework for teaching and learning support in higher education'.
+- Teaching qualifications (equivalence): Certified as Senior Fellow of the Higher Education Academy by equivalence 'in recognition of attainment against the UK Professional Standards Framework for teaching and learning support in higher education' (2017).

 See also Additional Skills.